 Whether it's a local charity, a company belonging to a friend or family member, or just a place where you really enjoy the service – you can always make the first move and volunteer your services.
 If you've noticed that your favourite café's menu could be better, why not suggest that to the owners?

-If you've chosen not to work pro bono, then make sure you charge for your work.
+If you've chosen not to work pro bono, then make sure you price your work (opens in new tab) carefully.

 03. Create your dream project